MicrosoftDocs/windows-itpro-docs/windows/application-management/private-store-mdm-company-portal-windows-11.md

 ## Use Group Policy or MDM to block the Microsoft Store

 By default, the OS shows the Microsoft Store, and allows users to install the public and retail apps.
-To hide the Microsoft Store on your user devices, you can use Group Policy (on-premises), or use an MDM provider, such as Microsoft Intune (cloud).
+If you want, you can hide the Microsoft Store on your user devices using Group Policy (on-premises), or using an MDM provider, such as Microsoft Intune (cloud).

 ### Group Policy